vybeauregard/Yii2BookErrata/Chapter-3.md

 ```
 - ~~The test has switched from using PHPBrowser to WebDriver.
 To make that work, add PhantomJS to `composer.json` as detailed here: https://samsonasik.wordpress.com/2014/12/18/using-php-phantomjs-with-codeception/~~

+#### Page 76
+As you're entering data, note that the field order in your app is reversed from the order in the book.
+Form validation will still warn you if you attempt to submit the form with invalid data.

 [return to README](README.md)